Your mom needs to move to an assisted living facility but you're having difficulty selling her house . . ....Read more

 During your lifetime, even if you are not a Medicaid recipient, there may be other ways to make sure your own final expenses – or that of a loved one – are taken care of.
 Here are a couple of ways to help allocate money toward the funeral service, burial, or cremation:

 If you are beginning to plan for a loved one’s funeral and have no idea where to start, speaking to an experienced attorney in your area is a good first step.
-Contact your attorney today.
+Contact an attorney in your area today.